fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-List of k8s-style label matcher requirements.
+List of Kubernetes-style label matcher requirements.

 Note: The requirements are combined using the logical AND operator.